bernardjhuang/gamerunnersnews/_posts/2015-3-4-gamerunners-response-languages-search-lesson-plan.md

 ![GameRunners coaching profile response rate & time](/images/content/gamerunners-profile-response-rate-time.png)

-This helps students have a better understanding of if a coach will reply to a request and how quickly it takes to respond to their requests.
+This helps students have a better understanding of how long it'll take for a coach to reply and how frequently the coach does reply to coaching requests.

 ## LoL Student Features - Better Search